guilhermelim/mongodb-bk/README.md

    - Access the folder you created.
 The URL will be something like: `https://drive.google.com/drive/u/0/folders/1j-i25sHPM0wsKrjv2dUgsKl3STbq0qDp`.
    - Now, obtain the folder ID from the URL link.
 The Google Drive folder ID is the last part of the URL, after `/folders/`.
 In this example, the folder ID is `1j-i25sHPM0wsKrjv2dUgsKl3STbq0qDp`.

+3. Share the folder with the service account email

+   - Go to the folder you created for storing backups in Google Drive
+   - Click on the "Share" button
+   - Enter the email address of the service account you created (e.g., `serviceaccountname@project-id-390507.iam.gserviceaccount.com`)
+   - Set the role to "Editor" to grant full access to the folder
+   - For security purposes, it's recommended to set the folder's sharing settings to "Restricted" with access only to specific emails authorized to access the folder.

-3. Obtain the MongoDB connection link.
-It will be something like `mongodb://user:password@localhost:27017/cjr`.
+4. Obtain the MongoDB connection link.
+It will be something like `mongodb://user:password@localhost:27017/dbname`.

 ## Usage